 - a few baskets I’ll spray paint gray, just as I did with the hamper for my closet

-So as you can see, there’s not much left.
-I’ll keep you posted on the progress via my Instagram page.
+As you can see, there’s not much left.
+I’ll keep you posted on the progress of my bathroom makeover via my Instagram page.

 What Happened to the Frog?